uw-echospace/group-website/content/authors/admin/_index.md

 user_groups: []
 ---

-We are a diverse group of researchers whose work centers around extracting knowledge from large volumes of ocean acoustic data, which contain rich information about animals ranging from zooplankton, fish, to marine mammals.
-Integrating physics-based models and data-driven methods, our current work focuses on mining [water column sonar data](https://storymaps.arcgis.com/stories/e245977def474bdba60952f30576908f) and spans a broad spectrum from developing computational methods, building open source software and cloud applications, to joint analysis of acoustic observations and ocean environmental variables.
-A parallel but closely related focus of our research involves using [echolocating bats and toothed whales](https://www.nationalgeographic.com/animals/article/echolocation-is-nature-built-in-sonar-here-is-how-it-works) as biological model systemss for adaptive and distributed ocean sensing.
+We are an interdisciplinary research group focused on extracting insights from large ocean acoustic datasets, which contain rich information from zooplankton, fish, to whales.
+Our work combines physics-based models with data-driven methods to develop computational tools and open-source software to analyze [water column sonar data](https://storymaps.arcgis.com/stories/e245977def474bdba60952f30576908f).
+We also study echolocating bats and toothed whales as biological models for adaptive sonar sensing.

 ### Research areas:
 - Acoustical oceanography